Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

 \subsubsection{Power Dynamics}

-We examined participant's perceptions of power dynamics in the Chinese smart home ecosystem—between companies, product teams, authorities, and users—and explored power imbalances at the household level, particularly those shaped by factors such as gender.
+We examined participant's perceptions of power dynamics in the Chinese smart home ecosystem---between companies, product teams, authorities, and users---and explored power imbalances at the household level, particularly those shaped by factors such as gender.

 \textbf{Companies vs. companies.} Some participants highlighted the complex and often challenging relationships between small and large tech companies, particularly when integrating into tech giants' ecosystems, which imposed strict compliance and quality standards.
 P10-PM and P12-PM elaborated on these challenges: \textit{``Joining a tech giant's smart home ecosystem forces small firms to meet strict standards that may conflict with user preferences and hinder integration.
-Without specialized expertise, these firms often face compatibility issues and must invest extra effort to align with larger platforms.''} However, P18-LE argued that integration into tech giant's ecosystems often compelled smaller firms to comply with strict standards not only due to regulatory requirements but also due to concerns about maintaining their reputation: \textit{``Compliance from these small companies is essential not only for meeting legal standards, but also for maintaining the reputation of larger players.''}
+Without specialized expertise, these firms often face compatibility issues and must invest extra effort to align with larger platforms.''} P18-LE argued that integration into tech giants’ ecosystems often compelled smaller firms to comply with strict standards, not only because of regulatory requirements but also out of concern for maintaining their reputation: \textit{``Compliance from these small companies is essential not only for meeting legal standards, but also for maintaining the reputation of larger players.''}

-\textbf{Companies vs. product teams.} Many participants emphasized that internal power dynamics within their companies often restricted the autonomy of product teams, making it difficult to prioritize or implement privacy measures.
+\textbf{Companies vs. product teams.} Many participants emphasized that the dynamics of internal power within their companies often restricted the autonomy of product teams, making it difficult to prioritize or implement privacy measures.
 Senior management, marketing, or business units frequently had greater influence, leading to decisions that favored marketability or speed over user privacy.
 For instance, P15-EN noted: \textit{``This decision-making process often compelled us to prioritize company objectives over user-centered design and privacy-focused innovations.''} Further, some participants indicated that internal policies and corporate culture played a major role in how privacy measures were implemented.